qtile/qtile/docs/manual/hacking.rst

     pytest --backend wayland  # Test just Wayland backend pytest --backend x11 --backend wayland  # Test both

-Testing with the X11 backend requires Xephyr_ in addition to the core dependencies.
+Testing with the X11 backend requires Xephyr_ (and xvfb for headless mode) in addition to the core dependencies.